GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

         If this happens, rerun `terraform apply`.

     When the command completes, it prints the URL of the application and the email address of the application's service account.
-You need this email address in the next step.
+You need this URL and email address later.

 ### Grant access to Cloud Identity/Workspace